jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

 > chmod - change file mode bits

 These "file modes" will be covered later.
+In short, it lets you change the file permissions.
+You can change a file permission only if you match any of these criteria:

+1. You are the owner of the file.

+2. You are a root user.

+3. You are already given permission to modify file permissions by the owner or a root user.

+## Syntax of chmod
+The simplified syntax of chmod is:

+	chmod <option> <filename>

+## Methods of using chmod
+There are two ways of changing the File Permissions:

+1. Relative method

+2. Absolute method

+The difference lies only in the "option" part of the command.

+## Getting Started
 First, let's create a file in your home directory.

 	wei2912@wei-lm-desktop ~ $ touch file
     wei2912@wei-lm-desktop ~ $ ls -l file
-    -rw-r--r-- 1 wei2912 wei2912 0 Jun 24 15:26 file
+    -rw-r--r-- 1 wei2912 weigrp 0 Jun 24 15:26 file

 This file was created with the command [touch](/commands/UsefulTinyCommands.html#touch).
-Following the touch command is the [ls -l](/commands/UsefulTinyCommands.html#listing_files) command which lists out the file's details.
+Following the touch command is the [ls -l](/commands/UsefulTinyCommands.html#listing_files) command which lists out the file attributes.

-## Read, write, execute, symbolic notation "rwx"
+The File attributes, as shown by ls -l command, gives you these information:

+1. File type and Permissions

+2. Links (total no. of links created to this file)

+3. File Owner (who created the file? / who owns it now?)

+4. Group Ownership (what group the Owner belongs to?)

+5. Size in bytes (no. of characters in its source)

+6. Last Modification Date and Time (if the file was modified more than a year ago, the year is shown instead of the time)

+7. Filename

+## Changing the File Permission using Relative method
+The "option" part in this method can be divided into three parts:

+	<to_whom> <action> <modes>

+so that we can write the syntax for this method as:

+	chmod <to_whom><action><modes> <filename>

+### Understanding the "to_whom" part
+It means what users are affected by the change in permission.

+>u --> affects the current user.
+g --> affects the group of current user.
+o --> affects all other users. a --> affects all users (equivalent of ugo).

+The to_whom modes can also be combined together.
+For example, ug affects current user and the group but not others.

+### Understanding the "action" part
+It means what action to be taken:

+>= --> assign permission
++ --> grant permission
+- --> withdraw permission

+### Understanding the "modes" part

 First, let's zoom into this: